Skip to content

 Best utility role

 Use New Bern to slow the eastern North Carolina run down.
-It can absorb a meal, a walk, lodging, and a route decision before the road continues toward Washington and the Albemarle-side towns.
+It can absorb a meal, a walk, lodging, and a route decision before the road continues into the broader Inner Banks sequence.

 Watch for